SasView/sasview/src/sas/qtgui/Perspectives/Fitting/media/fitting_help.rst

 	a degree that it has little effect on the fit.
 This can lead to unexpected results.
 	It is not advised to use the weighting option on 2 datasets with difference in error sizes over 3 orders of magnitude.

+**Technical details**

+*	The difference in statistical weight is calculated by SasView, then a weight modification factor is calculated by SasView to modify each dataset to influence the simultaneous fit as desired by the user.
+The weight modification factor is then passed to Bumps to change the behaviour of the fitters.

+*	This will not modify the data used in the plotter, so the plotted data points will be the same

 ..
 ZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZ